How often should a married couple make love?

-Maybe we should stop asking “what’s the minimum I can get away with?”, and start asking, “how can I get in the right frame of mind so I can show my husband how much I love him?“.
+Maybe we should stop asking how often should we make love, because that sounds more like “what’s the minimum amount of sex I can get away with?”, and start asking, “how can I get in the right frame of mind so I can show my husband how much I love him?“.
 Make the second into a habit, and I guarantee your marriage will get better!

 If you’re still struggling with this, then The Good Girl’s Guide to Great Sex was written just for you!
 There’s a whole chapter on the benefits of increasing the frequency of sex, without laying guilt on you.
 And it’s pretty funny, too!
 It’s got stories of chocolate truffles, weight loss dares, sex flowers, and more!

 Don’t think about it.
 Don’t overanalyze it.
 Don’t wonder if you’re going to enjoy it tonight, or going to orgasm tonight, or going to get enough sleep tonight.
 Just do it!
 Ready?
 1-2-3!